From touted recruit to undrafted free agent, Kyle Allen is used to fighting for his job

 “For me, it was kind of like it is what it is,” Allen said.
 “I’ve got one guy who believes in me and wants to put my name out there on the table, so let’s go out there and take advantage of it.
 I think Scott [Turner] was a big deal for getting me there.”

 Allen’s first NFL preseason impressed Rivera, but his work late in the season really stuck out.
-Injuries to Cam Newton and backup Taylor Heinicke afforded Allen his first regular season action in Week 16, before getting his first start the following week against New Orleans.
+Injuries to Cam Newton and backup Taylor Heinicke afforded Allen his first regular season action in Week 16, and he made his first start the following week against New Orleans.
 He threw for 228 yards and a pair of touchdowns in the win.

 “The thing that stuck out in my mind about him was without a lot of reps, he knew what was happening.
-That was ideal because young guys typically don’t get a lot of reps,” Rivera said. “ … He played very, very well.
-Then fast forward into 2019, Cam Newton gets hurt so we [put] Cam [on injured reserve] and he starts for me and wins six games.”
+That was ideal because young guys typically don’t get a lot of reps,” Rivera said. “. . .
+He played very, very well.
+Then fast forward into 2019, Cam Newton gets hurt, so we [put] Cam [on injured reserve], and he starts for me and wins six games.”

 Allen started 12 games for the Panthers last season, leading them on a 4-0 run without throwing an interception.
 But then the roster took a beating and the team’s weaknesses were exposed.
 Carolina lost six consecutive games before Allen was benched.

 “I grew a lot last year,” Allen said.
 “Looking back on the tape last year, situationally there’s a lot of things that I can grow from and learn from in basically my rookie year last year.
 I think situational football, and there’s a bunch of other things I learned from, too.
-But, I think that’s the main thing.”
+But I think that’s the main thing.”

 By then Rivera had been fired, and within months, the next opportunity would arise.
 Rivera, with Turner as his offensive coordinator in Washington, traded for Allen to compete with Haskins for the starting job.
 The offseason battle never unfolded as Rivera envisioned because of the pandemic, but Allen’s experience in Turner’s system and work behind the scenes showed enough.

 “He’s always steady,” Rivera said.
 “He’s always the same guy.
-He’s very smart, very headsy, very well-prepared.
+He’s very smart, very headsy, very well prepared.
 He’s tough as nails.
 He doesn’t say much.
 He just goes about his business.
 He’s very professional.

 “Kyle is a little bit of an underdog.”